This post may contain affiliate links. Please see my disclosure policy for details.

 Munnar is a hill station in India, but any evidence of there being a railway station in Munnar went decades ago along with the British!

 Top Station, as the name suggests, used to be the highest railway station in the area and it was built in 1902.
-It was the terminus station of the Kundala Valley Railway, one of the first monorail systems that was established in India.
+It was the terminus station of the Kundala Valley Railway, one of the first monorail systems that were established in India.

 It acted as a transshipment station that was responsible for transporting the tea produced from Kannan Devan Hill Tea Plantation to the trading post.

 The tea was then traded on the border with then Madras (current day Tamil Nadu).
 Then, it was transported by train further into Tamil Nadu and shipped to England and other locations by boat.

 When the great flood of 99 happened in 1924, Top Station was completely destroyed and was never rebuilt.

 What’s left today is a little bit of cement of where it used to stand.
 But, you can find some artifacts of the old Top Station in the Munnar Tea Museum.